Nalamoluvenkatakrishnakanth/Tableau-Pizza_Sales/README.md

 ### Features:

-    -SQL-driven data processing for accurate analytics.
+    SQL-driven data processing for accurate analytics.

--Tableau dashboard for interactive exploration of key metrics.
+    Tableau dashboard for interactive exploration of key metrics.

--Insights on revenue, orders, and customer preferences.
+    Insights on revenue, orders, and customer preferences.

--Sales performance tracking across locations and time periods.
+    Sales performance tracking across locations and time periods.

 ## Installation & Setup

 ### Prerequisites:

     i)Tableau Desktop or Tableau Public

     ii)SQL database (MySQL)

     iii)Dataset containing pizza sales details (stored in SQL)

 ### Steps to Set Up:

 #### a)Connect Tableau to SQL Database:

     i)Set up a connection to the pizza sales database.

     ii)Import and clean data using SQL queries.
 ### SQL Query Examples:

     i)Total sales calculation

     ii)Most popular pizza types

     iii)Monthly sales trends

 ## Build Tableau Dashboard

 #### A)Key Visuals:

     -Revenue trends using time-series charts.

     -Top-selling pizzas using bar charts.

     -Customer segmentation using heatmaps.

     -Geographic sales distribution using maps.

     -Filters & Interactivity:

     -Dynamic filters for date ranges, pizza types, and locations.

     -Drill-down options for deeper insights.

 ### B)Key Insights

     -Which pizza types contribute the most to revenue?

     -How does seasonality impact sales?

     -Which customer demographics drive the highest orders?

     -What are the peak ordering times for business optimization?

 ## Future Enhancements

 -Integrate real-time data pipelines for live dashboard updates.

 -Enhance customer segmentation using predictive analytics.